iljz/EduSage-AI-Tutor-Bot/README.md

 Hosted using AWS EC2: [13.56.255.189](http://13.56.255.189/)
-No https because no money
+Only Http bc no money for DN